-The Group's total assets rose to RM2.0 billion as at 31 March 2020 compared to RM1.9 billion as at 31 March 2019, mainly attributable to the expansion of warehouses namely, the 118K sq. ft.
-Kulim and 225K sq. ft.
-Seelong, as well as the acquisition of new transportation vehicles for the logistics and warehousing services segment.
+The Group's total assets rose to RM2.1 billion as at 31 March 2021 compared to RM2.0 billion as at 31 March 2020.
+This was mainly attributed to an increase in valuation of properties comprising land and buildings as well as warehouse expansions.